 Fund number (C0070): This is applicable to assets held in ring-fenced or other internal funds (defined according to national markets).
 If none is available this item shall not be reported, please leave cell blank.
 The number is attributed by the undertaking, corresponding to the unique number assigned to each fund.
 This number has to be consistent over time and should be used to identify the funds in other templates.
 It shall not be re-used for a different fund.

 For Lloyd’s Managed Investment Funds (LMIF), this field must be reported using the correct fund number.
-This information can be found on pages 51-52 or latest LMIF templates issued by LTIM.
+This information can be found under section 3.2 above or latest LMIF templates issued by LTIM.

 Notional amount: This field relates only to CIC categories #A, #B, #C, #D, #E, #F – please report the notional amount of the derivative where applicable and available.